 Ladakh Ride Day 5 – Amritsar to Ramban

-Reaching Udhampur was a task for us through this kind of road but somehow we managed till Udhampur.
+Reaching Udhampur was a task for us through this kind of road, but somehow we managed till Udhampur.

 Oh my god, it was more pathetic later.
-As per locals, almost the entire road till the Jawahar tunnel was under construction which caused massive traffic congestion.
-With lots of dust and mud in some sections, we literally questioned our decision to reach Srinagar.
+As per locals, almost the entire road till the Jawahar tunnel was under construction, which caused massive traffic congestion.
+With lots of dust and mud in some sections, we questioned our decision to reach Srinagar.
 Then we again stopped and had tea.

-Once we thought of staying at Patnitop but we had to drop that plan as well due to a shortage of days.
+Once we thought of staying at Patnitop, but we had to drop that plan as well due to a shortage of days.

 Conclusion